MukulSaiPendem/DSEM-Data-Analysis/README.md

-Based on the structure and content of the new zip file, here is a detailed README file for your project:

----

 # DSEM Data Analysis

 This repository contains the code and data for the DSEM Data Analysis assignment.
 The project includes a Jupyter notebook with the analysis.